Table of Contents:

 🚀 5.
 How Zero Allocation is Achieved

-- using primitive types (int, long)
+- use of primitive types (int, long)

 - avoiding boxing (Integer, Long)